Cloud Vs On-Premise: IT Infrastructure Model of Your Choice?

 4) Energy Savings

-While the servers consumes 100 percent of its required power, managed on-premise servers demand 10-20 percent of the server’s power.
+Considering the energy servers consume, on-premise server deployment involves more energy expenditure.
+While the servers consume 100 percent of their required power, managed on-premise servers demand 10-20 percent of the server’s power.

-This naturally turns into a maintenance burden for organizations as they own the infrastructure and end up dreaming about energy savings.
+This naturally becomes a maintenance burden for organizations as they own the infrastructure and dream about energy savings.
+At the same time, the cloud infrastructure integration platform deals with this challenge as maintenance responsibility lies with service providers.

+While energy consumption is included in a cloud service model, the on-premise model burdens the organization.
 Techniques like airflow management are being used to address the issue of heavy power consumption.

 Key Factors | Cloud | On-Premise |

-Energy Savings | Comes part of a package | To be managed individually |
+Energy Savings | It comes as part of a package | To be managed individually |

 Cost-Savings | High | Low |